West Indies has Rihanna’s support but Sri Lanka gets the win

 The consolation for Sri Lanka at Riverside was to extend its winning streak in World Cup encounters against West Indies to four, dating to 1996.

-Fernando made promising starts in his two previous World Cup appearances, scoring 49 against England and 30 against South Africa last Friday, but he went on with it this time.
+“Unfortunate that we couldn’t reach the semifinals — at least we can finish off well,” he said.

-He went in after a 93-run opening stand between Kusal Perera (64) and Dimuth Karunaratne (32) and survived a strong appeal for lbw on his fourth ball.
+At 21 years, 87 days, Fernando became the third-youngest batter to score a World Cup century, behind Paul Stirling, who was 20 years, 196 days when he scored 101 for Ireland against Netherlands in 2011, and Ricky Ponting, who was 21 and 76 days when he scored 102 against West Indies in 1996.
+Ponting became Australia’s captain, and won three World Cups.

-Fernando shared partnerships of 85 with Kusal Mendis (39), who was spectacularly caught-and-bowled by Allen, 58 with Mathews (26), and 67 with Lahiru Thirimanne (45 not out) until he was caught off Sheldon Cottrell’s bowling in the 48th over.
+Fernando made promising starts in his two previous World Cup innings, scoring 49 and 30, and he went on with it this time.

-Skipper Jason Holder (2-59) dismissed Karunaratne and Mathews and was the only multiple wicket-taker for the West Indies.
+He went in after a 93-run opening stand between Kusal Perera (64) and Dimuth Karunaratne (32), and shared partnerships of 85 with Kusal Mendis (39), who was spectacularly caught-and-bowled by Allen, 58 with Mathews (26), and 67 with Lahiru Thirimanne (45 not out).

 The West Indies will finish off against winless Afghanistan at Leeds on Thursday, desperate to finish with two wins for the tournament.
 Sri Lanka plays India at the same ground on Saturday.